AlexSavelev/cpp_course_notes/OOP/OverloadingAndSpecialization.md

 ```
 - Informally "A is more specialized than B" means "A accepts a subset of the types that B accepts".

-- The function templates are then ranked as if for [function template overloading](https://en.cppreference.com/w/cpp/language/function_template#Function_template_overloading "cpp/language/function template"). ==TODO==
+- The function templates are then ranked as if for function template overloading
 ```cpp
 template<int I, int J, class T> struct X {}; // primary template